-Colossians 1:13-14 He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood, the forgiveness of sins.
+Col 1:13-14 He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood, the forgiveness of sins.

-a) When Philip announced the good news of the kingdom, he announced that the promised and prophesied kingdom had been established, not that it had been postponed for 2,000 years!
+a) Therefore, when Philip announced the good news of the kingdom, he announced that the promised and prophesied kingdom had been established, not that it had been postponed for another two thousand years as modern premillennialists believe.

-- 3. Philip preached the name of Jesus. - A. By preaching the name of Jesus, Philip identified to these Samaritans the promised Messiah with the man Jesus of Nazareth. - He no doubt told them of His death, burial, and resurrection, explaining that he shed his blood on calvary for the sins of ALL man. - Then after He was raised from the dead He ascended into heaven to be seated at the right hand of God.
-Ephesians 1:18-23 - Having been given all authority (Matthew 28:18), Jesus sent his disciples on the Great Commission.
-Mark 16:15-16 - 4.
-Philip's sermon was confirmed and authenticated by God through the miracles which Philip performed. - A. Philip cast out demons and healed those who were lame (Acts 8:7). - B. The Lord promised that miracles would accompany the preaching of the gospel (Mark 16:17-20) and explained that their purpose was to confirm the message which was preached (Hebrews 2:3-4; Mark 16:20; John 20:30-31). - C. God endorsed Philip's message to the Samaritans by the miracles which were performed there. - 1) All miracles were done instantly and completely. - 2) Those doing miracles did not say they were "someone great." - 3) Modern day "healings" have no purpose. - 4) They do not confirm a message not revealed in the Bible.
+3. Philip preached the name of Jesus.

+- A. By preaching the name of Jesus, Philip identified to these Samaritans the promised Messiah with the man Jesus of Nazareth. - 1) He no doubt told them of His death, burial, and resurrection, explaining that he shed his blood on calvary for the sins of ALL man. - 2) Then after He was raised from the dead He ascended into heaven to be seated at the right hand of God.

+Ephesians 1:18-23 - 3) Having been given all authority (Matt 28:18), Jesus sent his disciples on the Great Commission.
+He said: Mark 16:15-16 - 4.
+Philip's sermon was confirmed and authenticated by God through the miracles which Philip performed. - A. Philip cast out demons and healed those who were lame (Acts 8:7). - B. The Lord promised that miracles would accompany the preaching of the gospel (Mark 16:17-20) and explained that their purpose was to confirm the message which was preached (Heb 2:3-4; Mark 16:20; John 20:30-31) - C. God endorsed Philip's message to the Samaritans by the miracles which were performed there. - 1) All miracles were done instantly and completely - 2) Those doing miracles did not say they were "someone great" - 3) Modern day "healings" have no purpose - 4) They do not confirm a message not revealed in the Bible